nwpulverizer/SciencePlots-plotly/README.md

 > [!WARNING]
 > Work in progress.
-Not yet fully implemented.
-This is currently just the base repo of science plots
+Not yet fully tested.
 >
 > This repository is a Plotly-focused fork of the original SciencePlots project.